Skip to content Skip to main navigation Report an accessibility issue

 • Focus on one item in which you can improve

 Performance coaching means having conversations about performance throughout the year, not only during the annual Online Performance Review (OPR).
 In fact, one common error supervisors make is waiting until the annual review to discuss performance issues that arose during the year.
-Staff and supervisors are encouraged to check-in throughout the year to so that any concerns or issues can be addressed in a timely manner.
-These check-in conversations should not just be corrective; supervisors should provide ongoing positive feedback!
+Staff and supervisors are encouraged to check-in throughout the year so that any concerns or issues can be addressed in a timely manner.
+These check-in conversations should not just be corrective; supervisors should also provide ongoing positive feedback!

 Two optional tools are available to help supervisors make informed decisions about performance.
 The optional tools explained below can be used at supervisors’ discretion to help in completing the performance review summary form and to address improvement needs.